 Now I wonder where it leaves us.
 If we are surrendering our feelings and allow our words to stand alone, how will they survive?
 Really we are appearing to be more robotic than human.
 It is as if we have given up humanity for increased engagement with technology.
 It doesn’t allow for much free time.
 Cell phones are never ignored and fit bits are worn to work and bed.
 We are trapped and can’t escape.
-In the meantime our kids want a simple thoughtful answer to a question that might render us confused and putting them off for a later time.
-We don’t have but a few minutes and our device needs the attention not our five year old child.
+In the meantime, our kids want a simple thoughtful answer to a question that might render us confused and putting them off for a later time.
+We don’t have but a few minutes and our device needs the attention, not our five-year-old child.

 If this sounds familiar perhaps it is time to put the device down and away and see your world for real.
 Your child is concrete and contains not all brains and will power but the ability to love and care for others.
 A machine will do as it is told whereas a person will allow feelings to enter into decisions.
 We can’t help that.
 Our senses bring another dimension to everything we are involved in.
 If we give up our human side and continue focusing only on our machines I fear we will lose the capacity to interact in a humane way with other people.

 Our devices change the screen quickly and show us an array of colors and photos.
-Of course kids must get bored with their teachers who don’t move so fast and can’t toss out information so quickly nor change their movements.
+Of course, kids must get bored with their teachers who don’t move so fast and can’t toss out information so quickly nor change their movements.
 Their deliverance might be perceived as boring and so the class is lost.
 One can see why the caring human teacher is becoming obsolete because we don’t have time for those silly emotions.
 We want instant advice and knowledge without the frills.
 We are in a hurry and time is relevant.
 How sad it will be if the only teachers we end up providing will be machines.

 Can we not see a problem here?
 There is no challenge of thought in decisions being made.
 The human repercussions are being ignored.
 Yes our kids may be more knowledgeable about everything and they might have more friends as well as enemies but will they be able to stand up and make a moral decision?
-Perhaps logically and knowledgably they might decide the humans have become the obsolete unnecessary creatures walking the earth.
-Having no emotional attachments will allow them to push the button on off for all humanity.
+Perhaps logically and knowledgeably they might decide the humans have become the obsolete unnecessary creatures walking the earth.
+Having no emotional attachments will allow them to push the button on-off for all humanity.
 Somehow that is not an appealing world to me.

 I find that we are not making enough time for the kids or for the important adults in our sphere.
 At one time people finished up the technical work so that they could get home and interact with the family.
 Now people finish up the technical work so that they can interact with machines in their free time.
 I know I wait for others to finish their interactions and find the time to converse with me.
-I have lost to many opponents but to lose to a machine is sad.
+I have lost too many opponents but losing to a machine is sad.